About Pipelines

 badge.

-The first part of the page (5) provides general information about the version, such as the version number, the release note, and the creation date and creator.
+The first part of the page (4) gives general information on the version, such as the version number, release note, creation date and creator.

 Environment Variables Page

-Environment variables are listed with some basic information, such as name, description, and application level, indicated by the Pipeline
+Environment variables are listed with some basic information, such as the name and description.
+Its application level is also indicated with the Pipeline

 label.

 You can create up to 200 environment variables per pipeline.
-Once you reach this limit, the create button becomes unavailable, preventing you from creating new environment variables.
+When you reach this limit, the create button becomes unavailable, preventing you from creating new environment variables.

-Environment variables can be created at the platform, project, and pipeline level, allowing you to have values dedicated to a specific scope without impacting other projects or pipelines.
-Therefore, you will find two other Environment Variables pages.
+Environment variables can be created at the platform, project, pipeline, and app level, allowing you to have values dedicated to a specific scope without impacting the others.
+Therefore, you will find an Environment Variables page for each scope.

 |